Programming

 Girls’ Leadership Council

-See the Girl: In Elementary (formerly GMIE) is a project model that intervenes early in girls’ lives to improve school success and stop their suspension and expulsion from school.
-Research indicates that school failure is a major factor in girls entering the juvenile justice system.
-Designed to provide teachers an alternative to suspension and help girls to develop social and emotional skills needed to keep them feeling connected to school.
-The program intervenes early in girls’ lives to improve school success and stop their suspension and expulsion from school.
-Girls receive individualized interventions that address underlying issues contributing to their acting out behaviors (trauma, family stressors) and are provided with one to one sessions focused on their personal safety, relationships, communication, emotions and identity.
+See the Girl: In Elementary and See the Girl: In the Middle are program models that intervene early in girls’ lives to improve school connectedness and prevent school suspensions and expulsions.
+Research indicates that school failure is a major precursor for girls entering the juvenile justice system.
+Policy Center professionals and interns lead these programs from embedded school classrooms and provide teachers with an alternative to suspension while helping girls to develop social and emotional skills needed for school success and connectedness.
+Girls receive individualized interventions that address underlying issues contributing to their acting out behaviors (trauma, family stressors) and are provided with one-to-one sessions focused on their personal safety, relationships, communication, emotions and identity.
+Policy Center staff and interns build trusted, growth fostering relationships with girls that promote healthy relationships at home and in the community.

 For information on the model and impact visit the Research page: Impact of Model Programs